Amber-Pittman/node-auth2-guided/LectureNotes.md

 ### AuthN Flow - Authentication Flow

 The client sends the credentials to the server (the username and password from the Login endpoint).
 Server is going to verify those credentials (look up the user, check the password hash).
 Server generates a new JWT for the client.
-Server sends back the JWT as a header
+Server sends back the JWT as a header.

 1. Install JSON Web Token `npm install jsonwebtoken`